prkng/api/doc/installation.rst

 Database configuration
 ======================

-This document assumes that you have already configured a postgresql database running with the postgis extension.
+This document assumes that you have already configured a PostgreSQL database running with the PostGIS extension.

 Configuration recommended for the **shared_buffer** parameter (postgresql.conf) is 1/4 of the RAM.
 The **checkpoint_segment** can be increased to 128 to speed up data loading.